- What is semen analysis?

 - Semen sample can also be collected in a condom while having sex.
 But the condom should not contain any lubricant or powder on it.
-Presence of spermicide can affect sperm quality and kill sperms.
+Presence of spermicide can affect sperm quality and kill sperm.

 - Semen sample can also be collected by using electric stimulators.

 If the semen is collected at home, then to ensure good quality semen it must be kept in mind that the semen must be kept at body temperature.
 If it gets too warm or too cold, the results will be inaccurate, and the semen must be delivered to the laboratory within an hour of collection.

 After the collection of the semen sample, the results should be ready within 24 hours to 1 week depending on the turnaround time of different laboratories.
-Once the semen analysis procedure is done, the semen analysis test result provides a detailed breakup of the different properties of the semen and the sperm count in the semen.
-When a doctor looks at a semen analysis report there are many factors that he or she needs to consider.
-If the doctor is looking for the cause of infertility, he may look at the report with depth and each of the following parameters is considered
+Once the semen analysis procedure is done, the semen analysis test result provides a detailed breakup of the different properties of the semen along with the sperm count.
+When a doctor looks at a semen analysis report, there are many factors that he or she needs to consider.
+If the doctor is looking for the cause of infertility, he may look at the report with depth, and each of the following parameters is considered

 - Sperm Count – A man should ideally ejaculate more than 15 million sperm in every millilitre of semen, which is the normal sperm count range.
 This is considered as a normal sperm count to get pregnant the female partner.
 A count of less than 15 million is considered a low sperm count.
 A male with a low sperm count cannot impregnate his partner, and disturbs the sperm test results normal forms.